rocketbot-cl/AdvancedExcel/README.md

 Change name to excel sheet

 28. Text Format
+Change the Horizontal or Vertical alignment of values in a range of cells

 29. Cell Style
 This command modifies the formatting of the selected cell or range of cells.
 You can change the font and borders